ModTheGalaxy/DevEnv/README.md

 ## Blank MtG Server Debian 9.8 VM Image can be downloaded from [HERE.](https://drive.google.com/open?id=1ogBfI6-pSYgBzrO5fkviRaG7v2TKjHd2)

+Install a new VM in VirtualBox (or download the above link).

+##Impotant Note!!
-Install to a new VM and ensure you run `sudo apt-get update` and `sudo apt-get upgrade` BEFORE running the following scripts.
+Please ensure you run `sudo apt-get update` and `sudo apt-get upgrade` BEFORE running the following scripts if using the MtG Base Image.

+Once complete

 For this exercise, use the following passwords: